 Acknowledging that all students are capable of learning, educational equity is the distribution of resources to provide equal opportunities based upon the needs of each individual student.
 Equitable resources include funding, programs, policies, initiatives and supports that recognize each student's unique background and school context to guarantee that all students have access to high-quality education.

 Board adopted definition of equity

-2022 Updates
+2023 Updates

-Board approved a revision to Utah's federal Elementary and Secondary Education Act (ESSA) plan.
+The U.S. Department of Education approved a revision to Utah's federal Elementary and Secondary Education Act (ESSA) plan.